LastPass extends data security with Aus data centre

 LogMeIn's Identity and Access Management general manager John Bennett says, “Feedback from our customers and prospects told us that while our zero-knowledge security design is excellent, having the LastPass password vault data stored in region would add an important dimension to the overall service.”

 “We get it.
 Knowing where data resides is very important and having it stored in region could help local organisations comply with current and future regulation.
-We're pleased to make our local data centre offering available to all new and existing customers,” Bennett says.
+We're pleased to make our local data center offering available to all new and existing customers,” Bennett says.

 Ventura Home Group CIO Craig Purser says, “Having LastPass vault data stored on Australian servers gives the Ventura Home Group certainty on what laws are applied to our data and in which jurisdiction we operate in.
 LastPass continues to align itself with our values and strategies towards security and data sovereignty.”